 Diagnosis, Management and Outcomes of Depression in the Primary Care Setting (The Diamond 10-year Cohort Study)

 This decade long research has established one of the most comprehensive data sets of its type in the world, and forms the basis of much productive international collaboration.

 - Professor Jane Gunn (Lead Investigator) - Department of General Practice (University of Melbourne)

 - Professor Helen Herrman - Orygen: The National Centre of Excellence in Youth Mental Health

 - A/Prof Patty Chondros - Department of General Practice (University of Melbourne)

 - Professor Kelsey Hegarty - Department of General Practice (University of Melbourne)

 - Professor Christopher Dowrick - Institute of Psychology Health and Society (University of Liverpool)

-- Dr Victoria Palmer - Department of General Practice (University of Melbourne)
+- Professor Victoria Palmer - Department of General Practice (University of Melbourne)

 - Professor Michael Kyrios - Research School of Psychology (Australian National University)

 - Associate Professor Grant Blashki, Nossal Institute for Global Health (University of Melbourne)

-- Dr Gail Gilchrist, National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience (King's College London)
+- Professor Gail Gilchrist, National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience (King's College London)

 - Professor Frances Griffiths, Warwick Medical School (Univeristy of Warwick)

-- Dr Catherine Mihalopoulos, School of Health and Social Development (Deakin University)
+- Professor Catherine Mihalopoulos, School of Health and Social Development (Deakin University)

 - Professor Dimity Pond, School of Medicine and Public Health (General Practice) The University of Newcastle

 - Professor Lena Sanci, Department of General Practice (University of Melbourne)

 The Diamond study was initiated with pilot funding from the beyondblue Victorian Centre for Research Excellence in Depression and Related Disorders and the main cohort has received consecutive Project Grant funding from the National Health and Medical Research Council (IDs 299869 (2004); 454463 (2007); 566511 (2009); and 1002908 (2010) .
 The year one Computer Assisted Telephone Interview was funded by a Stream 3 grant from the Australian Primary Health Care Research Institute (APHCRI) which is supported by a grant from the Australian Government Department of Health and Ageing.
 No funding body had a role in study design; the collection, analysis, and interpretation of data; the writing of the manuscript; or the decision to submit this manuscript for publication.